 Get to Know the Neighborhoods of Santa Cruz, CA

 Santa Cruz is known for its coastline, natural forests, and famous Beach Boardwalk.
-With over 275,000 residents in the surf city, the area is not as populated as other beach cities, such as San Diego or Santa Monica, but still is unique enough to have a 5.2 percent population growth since 2010.
+With over 275,000 residents in the surf city, the area is not as populated as other beach cities, such as San Diego or Santa Monica.
+But it is still unique enough to have a 5.2 percent population growth since 2010.

-Let’s take a look at the major neighborhoods of Santa Cruz and see what gives this beach town its character.
+Let’s take a look at the major Santa Cruz neighborhoods and see what gives this beach town its character.

 The Boardwalk & Beach Hill